There are so many secrets of a happy life, but unlike many of them, this one is easy. I mean, after all, who doesn’t love a treat?

 We love to feel like we’ve been a little bit bad.

 Part of being happy is being able to feel.
 Literally, feel.
-Problem is, when everything is routine it’s hard to feel anything sometimes.
+The problem is when everything is routine it’s hard to feel anything sometimes.

 Being just a little bit bad can help you beat that feeling and give you a lift.
 That’s because when you are doing the right thing all the time, you lose your sense of autonomy.
 You lose the feeling of being your own boss and giving the finger to all the “shoulds” in life.